 To really feel like you’re part of the production, splurge on Glow with the Show Ear Hats.
 These high-tech Mickey Mouse ears have computer chips that make the ears change colour and flash in unison with the show and all the other ears throughout the show.

-For another post-sunset spectacle, keep an eye out for the fireworks that illuminate the sky above Sleeping Beauty Castle.
+After sunset, keep an eye out for the fireworks that illuminate the sky above Sleeping Beauty Castle.
 Starring some of your favourite Disney characters and set to classic Disney tunes, it’s definitely a show you don’t want to miss.
-And with different shows throughout the year – from the patriotic Fourth of July show to the hauntingly fun Halloween Screams – you’re in for a spectacular treat year-round.
+And with different shows throughout the year—from the patriotic Fourth of July show to the hauntingly fun Halloween Screams—you’re in for a spectacular treat year-round.
 (Fireworks are seasonal and subject to change without notice.)

 Open-air cafes, street musicians, sparkling boutiques, and soaring temples to everything Disney—this tempting pedestrian zone aims to be as must-see as the resort.
 If you’re hungry when you get here, you won’t be for long: find creative and delicious dishes at born-in-California favourites like La Brea Bakery Café (the outdoor seating under leafy trees is particularly nice).
 Feel like you’re relaxing on an Italian piazza at Naples Ristorante e Pizzeria.
 Or bump it up a notch with contemporary Mediterranean cuisine at Catal, created by Los Angeles area chef-restaurateur Joachim Splichal.